 Two Friends Create a Local Athletic-Apparel Legacy in L.A.

-Upon meeting in 2014, Jordan Cheesman and Micah Too-too discovered they shared mutual interests regarding sports and fashion.
+Upon meeting in 2014, Jordan Cheesman and Micah Tootoo discovered they shared mutual interests regarding sports and fashion.
 During his career, Cheesman gained fashion experience in styling and retail sales, while Tootoo studied biomedical textiles at North Carolina State University.
 Though Cheesman hails from Seattle and Tootoo is originally from North Carolina, the men appreciate the work and legacy of the creative professionals who support the artistry and high-quality garment craftwork in Los Angeles.

 “We both moved here for new opportunities.
 I wanted to pursue fashion and Micah was already somewhat in the fashion space as a model for numerous brands,” Cheesman explained.
 “We came together and connected all of our passions—people, sports and design.”